Home Lighting Control Micro Fusion Electricity Climate Change Contacts Links

 SUMMARY:

-Doubling the atmospheric CO2 concentration from its November 1996 value of 360.76 ppmv to a future value of 721.52 ppmv causes a direct atmospheric temperature increase of 2.058 C and if the planetary albedo Fr = constant causes a further average temperature increase of 0.865 C due to an increased atmospheric water vapor concentration for a total atmospheric temperature increase over dry land due to global warming of 2.923 C.
+Doubling the atmospheric CO2 concentration from its November 1996 value of 360.76 ppmv to a future value of 721.52 ppmv causes a direct average emission temperature increase of 3.15 C and if the planetary albedo Fr = constant causes a further average emission temperature increase of 0.865 C due to an increased atmospheric water vapor concentration for a total average emission temperature increase of:

-The reader is reminded that 2.923 C is the temperature increase that will occur at the dense cloud level over an uninhabited island in the central Pacific Ocean when the atmospheric CO2 concentration as measured at Mauna Loa, Hawaii is doubled.
+The reader is reminded that 3.15 C is the emission temperature increase that will occur when the atmospheric CO2 concentration as measured at Mauna Loa, Hawaii is doubled but the atmospheric water vapor concentration is held constant.

 The corresponding temperature increase in polar areas is also substantially larger due to a change in local albedo caused by melting of ice and snow.

-Hence, total warming is a combination of global warming and local warming.
+Hence, total warming is a combination of global warming and local warming effects.

 IN NOVEMBER 1996: